Search

 Farm Automation

-Technologies such as harvest, seeding, and weeding robots, autonomous tractors, and vision systems to monitor remote farms, drones for visual inspection can maximize productivity with labor shortages.
+Technologies such as harvest, seeding, and weeding robots, autonomous tractors, and vision systems to monitor remote farms, and drones for visual inspection can maximize productivity with labor shortages.
 The profitability can be significantly increased by automating manual inspection with AI vision, reducing the ecological footprint, and improving decision-making processes.

 Deep Learning Farming Object Detection Use Case